 It doesn’t really differ a lot.
 Entrepreneurs are hustling and solving problems, and that’s kind of the same everywhere.
-What’s different is the culture of doing business, and with that the likelihood that a project takes off, locally or globally.
+What’s different is the culture of doing business and with that the likelihood that a project takes off, locally or globally.

 For local projects, it’s best to stick to local business practices and business development traditions.
 In Eastern Europe, this often means using informal networks and favors.
-In India this often involves caste or city-of-origin networks, and the ability to scale employment within your community.
+In India, this often involves caste or city-of-origin networks, and the ability to scale employment within your community.
 In the tech sector in the US, it’s all about hiring proven business development talent from other tech firms.

 What’s important is to understand what exactly you’re trying to achieve.
 If you’re building something global, you really need to adhere to Western-style business tactics.
-But if you’re doing something local, you probably shouldn’t adhere Western-style tactics at all.
+But if you’re doing something locally, you probably shouldn’t adhere Western-style tactics at all.

 What are the most promising sectors and markets for startups?

 In the last years, we’ve moved on from building companies that get people to switch from offline solutions to online ones, to building technology that improves online processes or makes it easier to implement technology in everyday life.
 Hard-tech like AI, data science, robotics, and blockchain engineering is becoming the standard in tech, compared to UX, marketing, and usability in the previous wave.
-That has already been understood and implemented, and is now moving to the corporate and public mainstream, which you see with the growth of design thinking and other such startup-originated methodologies.
-In terms of markets, for technology it’s still mostly US-first, although the number of clones or lookalikes for secondary markets is growing as well.
+That has already been understood and implemented and is now moving to the corporate and public mainstream, which you see with the growth of design thinking and other such startup-originated methodologies.
+In terms of markets, for technology, it’s still mostly US-first, although the number of clones or lookalikes for secondary markets is growing as well.